Course Catalog 2024-2025

 ECO 203 Economics of Education (4 Credits)

 This course introduces the theoretical and empirical tools that economists use to understand education and evaluate education policy.
-It will provide an overview of how economists evaluate a wide range of issues in K-12 and higher education in the United States and in other countries.
-Topics will include the theory of human capital, gender and race gaps in education, accountability measures and incentive effects in education, college financial aid, and education and economic growth, among others.
-For each topic, the course will highlight relevant theories, methodologies, and findings in economics of education research, and their implications for education policy.
+It provides an overview of how economists evaluate a wide range of issues in K-12 and higher education in the United States and in other countries.
+Discussions include the theory of human capital, gender and race gaps in education; accountability measures and incentive effects in education; college financial aid; and education and economic growth.
+The course highlights relevant theories, methodologies and findings in economics of education research and their implications for education policy.
 Prerequisite: ECO 150. {S}

 Fall, Spring, Alternate Years